-Step 1: The preliminary coding was carried out using data from a literature review (Gammelgård, Ekstedt, & Gustafsson, 2006), which identified 25 types of IT value.
-The customer-value disciplines of product leadership, operational excellence, and customer intimacy from Treacy & Wiersema (1993, 1995) were used as pre-determined categories for deductive analysis.
-The IT-value types from Gammelgård, Ekstedt, and Gustafsson (2006) were exclusively allocated to one of the three customer-value disciplines (Treacy &
+The initial coding was carried out using data from a literature review (Gammelgård et al., 2006), which identified 25 types of IT value (step 1).
+The customer-value disciplines of product leadership, operational excellence, and customer intimacy from Treacy & Wiersema (1993, 1995) were used as pre-determined categories for deductive analysis ("a-priori").

-Wiersema, 1993, 1995) if their meaning matched to the attributes from the coding scheme (Table 1); it was the case for ten out of the 25 IT-value types (Table 2).
+The IT-value types from Gammelgård, Ekstedt, and Gustafsson (2006) were exclusively allocated to one of the three customer-value disciplines (Treacy & Wiersema, 1993, 1995) if their meaning matched to the attributes from the coding scheme (Table 1); it was the case for ten out of the 25 IT-value types (Table 2).

 Customer-value discipline Attributes

 - Best product (superior quality and/or high performance)

 - Product differentiation (distinguished characteristics)

 Product leadership - Newness of function and/or technology

 - Innovation (novel features/functions)

 - Early market launch (e.g., first mover)

 - Lowest (total) costs

 - Operational competence

 Operational excellence - Process efficiency

 - Organizational efficiency

 - High productivity

 - Best solution fitting to a customer's needs

-Customer intimacy - Responsiveness to customer demands
+Customer intimes. - Responsiveness to customer demands

-Customer mulliacy - Customization (adaptation to customer needs)
+Customer intimacy - Customization (adaptation to customer needs)

 - Solving specific customer problems